-In a very real sense, this must happen in our lives too.
-By that I mean this.
-I can hardly remember a time in my life when I didn't believe in Jesus.
-I grew up hearing stories about Jesus, about His good life, about His teaching, even about His death on the cross and resurrection on the third day.
+stories about Jesus, about His good life, about His teaching, even about His death on the cross and resurrection on the third day.
 But one day, the Spirit of God graciously worked in my heart and I knew the way I viewed Jesus needed to change.
 I needed to stop viewing Jesus merely as a great and wonderful person, embrace Him as my Savior, and submit my life to His Lordship.

 Has that change happened in your view of Jesus?
 Is He your Savior and Master?
-So Jesus comforted His mother at the cross.
-But there's more.
-There's something else that Jesus accomplished in His third saying from the cross.
+So Jesus comforts His mother and demonstrates the importance of the family.
+But there's more, a second demonstration of care in His third saying from the cross.

 II.
-Jesus commissioned John (27).
+Jesus commissions John and demonstrates the importance of the forever family (27).